marcinmicek/HeightConversionTool/README.md

 # HeightConversionTool

-An easy tool for conversion of the hight in feet and inches into centimeters
+An easy tool for conversion of the height in feet and inches into centimeters